-From the Chaffin Creek Trailhead, hike xx miles of easy trail to the base of the climb.
+From the Chaffin Creek Trailhead, hike 3 miles of easy trail to the base of the climb.
 As you hike, locate Sugarloaf on the left and start looking for the north face couloir.
-This is your target; one will head directly for the couloir and then exercise one of three options.
+This is your target; one will head directly for the couloir.

 Here is a YouTube video of a skier's point of view, in the north couloir:

 Red Tape and CampingThe first several miles of the trail is Forest Service, the remainder of the hike is within the Selway-Bitterroot Wilderness.
 Typical Wilderness regulations apply.

 There is no camping at the trailhead, otherwise there are ample sites along many sections of the trail.
 At Hart and Tamarack Lakes there are numerous sites which are highly recommended due to the excellent scenery, fishing, and solitude.